Will your hecs debt affect your ability to get a home loan?

 Your circumstance will affect whether your HECS debt will be a factor in your application, and it can also affect how much you can borrow.

-Inovayt Finance Broker, Dimitri Taylor, says, “HECS debt can impact the amount you can borrow once you are earning over the repayment threshold.
+Inovayt Senior Mortgage Broker Sunshine Coast, Dimitri Taylor, says, “HECS debt can impact the amount you can borrow once you are earning over the repayment threshold.
 The ATO will commence wage deductions via your employer, and these payments will be shown on your payslip.”

 The repayment threshold Dimitri refers to is the percentage amount that is automatically deducted and put towards your HECS debt.
 This varies based on how much you earn and changes yearly.
 For example, if you earn below $47,014, you aren’t required to make repayments on your loan.
 If you earn between $47,014 and $54,282, you will be required to make a payment of 1.0 per cent of your salary.
 This is done automatically.